Mensu/eden-submission-output-polisher/README.md

 - add line numbers for you

 Note: Only txt files encoded in utf-8 are accepted.
 WARNING: The original file will be overwritten.
 It is wise to backup in advance.
-Filenames with special symbols are deprecated.
+Filenames containing special characters are deprecated.

 ![before vs after comparison](http://7xrahq.com1.z0.glb.clouddn.com/output-polisher-before-after-comparison.png)